sandboxie-plus/sandboxie-docs/docs/Content/SyscallSettings.md

 Approval marks an intercepted system-call entry as eligible for original/full-token execution while lockdown is active.
 It does not disable Sandboxie interception, bypass an associated Sandboxie handler, or execute the call outside the sandbox.
 File, registry, object, and other independent filtering also remain in effect.

+`ApproveWinNtSysCall` and `ApproveWin32SysCall` populate global approval maps; Sandboxie does not maintain separate maps for individual sandboxes.
+Built-in approvals come from the `[SysCallPresets]` section in `Templates.ini`.
+Custom approvals can be written directly in `[GlobalSettings]` or supplied by a custom template enabled through `[GlobalSettings]`.

-Approval entries belong in `GlobalSettings` or a template rather than an individual sandbox section.
-Keep custom approvals narrow: every approved entry restores the original/full-token path for that call under lockdown.
-The built-in templates contain maintained approvals for supported scenarios and should not be copied wholesale into a custom configuration.
+Approval entries in an individual sandbox section, or in a template enabled only for a particular sandbox, are not consulted when these global maps are built.
+Syscall approval is therefore not a per-box mechanism.
+Keep custom approvals narrow: every approved entry restores eligibility for the original/full-token path for that call under lockdown.
+The built-in approvals are maintained for supported scenarios and should not be copied wholesale into a custom configuration.

 ### NT system calls

-`ApproveWinNtSysCall` adds names to the NT system-call approval map.
+`ApproveWinNtSysCall` adds names to the global NT system-call approval map.
 Names use the driver entry name without the `Nt` or `Zw` prefix.
-For example, current built-in templates contain entries in this form:
+Direct custom approvals use `[GlobalSettings]`, for example:

 ```ini
 [GlobalSettings]